Xtrmmax/ena-ai-recursion-maxine-harvey/finetuning/EXECUTIVE_SUMMARY.md

 # Fine-Tuning Work

 > Note: Before February 2025 I had never fine-tuned a model or set up an AI development environment.
-> Using “vibe coding” — trial-and-error iteration with AI assistants — I was able to configure my machine, prepare datasets, and successfully fine-tune models within two weeks.
+> Using “vibe coding” and trial-and-error iteration with AI assistants I was able to configure my machine, prepare datasets, and successfully fine-tune models within two weeks.
 > I still don’t know most of the technical terms, but I know how to build momentum and make things work.

 ## Overview